MaxDevv/FlashySurf/README.md

 - Enable/disable specific flashcard collections
 - Access additional settings

-With v2.0, the configuration panel has been enhanced to support custom flashcard collections, allowing you to manage multiple collections and track your progress across different subjects.
+With v2.1, the configuration panel has been enhanced with a points system, theme store, and referral tracking.
+The configuration panel has also been enhanced to support custom flashcard collections, allowing you to manage multiple collections and track your progress across different subjects.

 ## 🧠 Learning Approach (SAT Specific)